 - Click-through rate.
 Your email click-through rate, or CTR, is the rate at which email recipients end up clicking the links you include in your emails.
 This is one of the most important metrics you can measure besides donation rate, because it reveals how many people want to find out more about your cause by visiting your website.

-There are a few more important email marketing metrics that this article will touch on below, but by creating segments based on the above metrics and by monitoring metrics for all of your segments, you can maximize your fundraising potential.
+There are a few more important email marketing agency metrics that this article will touch on below, but by creating segments based on the above metrics and by monitoring metrics for all of your segments, you can maximize your fundraising potential.

 3. Optimize your subject lines.